winkj/arduino-sps/README.md

+# The most recent version can be found at https://github.com/Sensirion/arduino-sps

 # Arduino library for the SPS30 particulate matter sensor

 To learn more about the SPS30, please visit https://www.sensirion.com/sps30/.
 For support questions on the SPS30, please visit https://sensirion.com/contact.